Inpatient Rehab in Texas

 • Residential substance abuse treatment

-• Outpatient services, 90 day inpatient rehab and IOT
+• Long-term residential treatment, 30 day inpatient rehab and long-term rehab

 • Payment assistance